1 The Role of Analytics in Accounting

 Table 1.1: Examples of Analytics Applications by Accounting Role

-Financial Reporting Comparative income statement showing revenue by product line for the past four quarters Revenue forecast for the next fiscal quarter using trend extrapolation of historical sales data
+Financial Reporting Comparative income statement showing revenue by item group for the past four quarters Revenue forecast for the next fiscal quarter using trend extrapolation of historical Charles River sales data Recommended adjustment to the allowance for doubtful accounts that balances collection risk against earnings volatility across alternative aging assumptions

-External Audit Stratification of accounts receivable by aging bucket to evaluate the allowance for doubtful accounts Regression-based expectation for monthly revenue used as a substantive analytical procedure
+External Audit Stratification of Charles River sales invoices by aging bucket to evaluate the allowance for doubtful accounts Regression-based expectation for monthly revenue used as a substantive analytical procedure Optimal allocation of substantive testing hours across audit areas that minimizes residual risk for a given engagement budget

-Internal Audit Frequency distribution of payment amounts to identify concentrations near approval thresholds Risk scoring of journal entries based on multiple indicators to prioritize selections for testing
+Internal Audit Frequency distribution of DisbursementPayment amounts to identify concentrations near approval thresholds Risk scoring of journal entries from the Accounting Core based on multiple indicators to prioritize selections for testing Recommended threshold settings for continuous monitoring rules that maximize true positive detection of duplicate payments while limiting false positive review burden

 Before learning specific tools, it is helpful to understand the general process that all accounting analytics projects follow.
 Whether you are building a revenue summary in Excel, writing an audit query in SQL, or designing a dashboard in Power BI, the work progresses through the same sequence of stages.
 This textbook is organized around these stages, and understanding them now will help you see how the chapters connect.